Drug metabolism: Phases

-Sites
+Sites in the body

 Quantitatively, the smooth endoplasmic reticulum of the liver cell is the principal organ of drug metabolism, although every biological tissue has some ability to metabolize drugs.
 Factors responsible for the liver's contribution to drug metabolism include that it is a large organ, that it is the first organ perfused by chemicals absorbed in the gut, and that there are very high concentrations of most drug-metabolizing enzyme systems relative to other organs.
-If a drug is taken into the GI tract, where it enters hepatic circulation through the portal vein, it becomes well-metabolized and is said to show the first pass effect.
+If a drug is taken into the gastrointestinal tract (GI tract), where it enters the hepatic portal system through the portal vein, it becomes well-metabolized and is said to show the first pass effect.

-Other sites of drug metabolism include epithelial cells of the gastrointestinal tract, lungs, kidneys, and the skin.
+Other sites of extrahepatic drug metabolism include epithelial cells of the GI tract, lungs, kidneys, and skin.
 These sites are usually responsible for localized toxicity reactions.

-Factors affecting drug metabolism
+Modifying factors

+Enzyme induction and inhibition

 The duration and intensity of pharmacological action of most lipophilic drugs are determined by the rate they are metabolized to inactive products.
 The Cytochrome P450 monooxygenase system (CYP) is a crucial pathway in this regard.
 In general, anything that increases the rate of metabolism (e.g., enzyme induction) of a pharmacologically active metabolite will decrease the duration and intensity of the drug action.
 The opposite is also true, as in enzyme inhibition.
 However, in cases where an enzyme is responsible for metabolizing a pro-drug into a drug, enzyme induction can accelerate this conversion and increase drug levels, potentially causing toxicity.
 For example, chemotherapy prodrugs like cyclophosphamide (CPA) and ifosfamide (Ifex), which are initially inactive, become toxic as they are metabolized into cytotoxic compounds (such as phosphoramide mustard and chloroacetaldehyde) primarily from liver enzymes CYP2B6 and CYP3A4.
 Co-administration of a strong CYP inducer, such as phenytoin or rifampicin, accelerates metabolism and increases the rate of bioactivation which causes a higher concentration of cytotoxic metabolites that may lead to higher toxicity.
 This drug–drug interaction may enhance the risk of adverse effects, most notably severe myelosuppression and hemorrhagic cystitis.